ramrathi/CricUpdate/README.md

 Scrapes the data from ESPN CricInfo using a simple and crappy beautifulysoup script.

-The script is rather shit, more improvements will come in the recent months (even new sports maybe?)
+The script is rather shit, more improvements will come in the recent months (even new sports maybe?)..